CarInsurance.com Insights

 Notes: These are average annual full coverage car insurance rates with the limit of 100/300/50.

-• New/teen drivers: Teen drivers can typically get the cheapest car insurance when they stay insured on a parent’s policy.
-Young drivers can also take advantage of smart student discounts and student away at school discounts.
+• New/teen drivers: Teen drivers typically get the cheapest car insurance when insured on a parent’s policy.
+Young drivers can also take advantage of smart student discounts and away-at-school discounts.
 Some insurers offer savings for completing a driver safety course.

-• Seniors: Seniors who may be driving less might qualify for low-mileage car insurance discounts, which can reduce your premium significantly.
-If you drive an older vehicle, you might also be able to drop collision and comprehensive insurance, which would lower your premium.
+• Seniors: Seniors who drive less may qualify for low-mileage car insurance discounts, which can significantly reduce their premiums.
+If you drive an older vehicle, you can also drop collision and comprehensive insurance, which lowers your premium.

-• Commuters vs. low-mileage drivers: The amount you drive can have an impact on your car insurance premium.
+• Commuters vs. low-mileage drivers: Your driving amount can impact your car insurance premium.
 Occasional drivers who don’t commute regularly should look into a pay-per-mile policy, which charges a premium based on a flat monthly rate and a small fee for each mile driven.
 Commuters might find savings through bundling policies or taking a defensive driving course.

-• Urban vs. rural drivers: Drivers in urban areas often pay more for car insurance than people living in rural areas.
-If you live in a city, think about insuring a vehicle that has safety features, like an anti-theft device, or keeping your car in a covered garage, which could help you save.
+• Urban vs. rural drivers: Drivers in urban areas often pay more for car insurance than those in rural areas.
+If you live in a city, consider insuring a vehicle with safety features, like an anti-theft device, or keeping your car in a covered garage, which could help you save.

 Here are some common mistakes that many drivers make when trying to save money, and how you can avoid them:

-• Underinsuring to save: A major mistake that drivers make when searching for cheap car insurance is to choose a state minimum coverage policy.
-Even though it’s the cheapest coverage you can legally have, it provides very limited financial protection.
+• Underinsuring to save money: A significant mistake drivers make when searching for cheap car insurance is choosing a state minimum coverage policy.
+Even though it’s the most affordable coverage you can legally have, it provides very limited financial protection.
 In most cases, it’s smarter to spend more to get a full coverage policy, which will cover your own losses if you get into an accident.

 • Forgetting to ask about discounts: Almost all car insurance companies offer discounts, and that can go a long way in helping to reduce your premium.
-Choose a car insurance company that offers multiple discounts you can qualify for.
+Choose a car insurance company that offers multiple discounts for which you can qualify.
 That way, you can maximize your savings.

-• Letting your policy lapse: Letting your policy lapse is a big mistake that drivers make when they aren’t able to afford their car insurance premium.
-When your policy lapses, your coverage terminates, and it goes on your personal insurance record.
+• Letting your policy lapse: Letting your policy lapse is a big mistake that drivers make when they can’t afford their car insurance premiums.
+When your policy lapses, your coverage terminates and goes on your personal insurance record.
 When you go to purchase insurance again in the future, you will likely pay a much higher rate than you did before.

 How can I get cheaper car insurance?

-There are lots of ways to get cheaper car insurance.
+There are several ways to get cheaper car insurance.
 You can bundle your policies, look for discounts, take a defensive driving course, pay your annual premium in full and get new quotes.

 Which discounts do insurers offer?

 Each insurer offers different discounts.
-Some of the most common include good student discounts, new car discounts, safe driver discounts, claim-free discounts, pay in full discounts and policy bundling discounts.
+Some of the most common include good student discounts, new car discounts, safe driver discounts, claim-free discounts, paid-in-full discounts and policy bundling discounts.

 Is it safe to increase my deductible?

-It’s safe to increase your deductible as long as you can afford the higher amount in the event of a claim.
+It’s safe to increase your deductible if you can afford the higher amount in case of a claim.
 You should avoid raising your deductible to a limit that you couldn’t comfortably pay out of pocket if you had a loss.

 Does my credit score affect my rates?

 Yes, in most states, insurance companies can use your credit score to calculate your car insurance premium.
-In general, drivers with excellent credit pay the lowest rates, whereas drivers with poor credit pay higher rates.
+Generally, drivers with excellent credit pay the lowest rates, while those with poor credit pay higher rates.

 How often should I shop for new quotes?

-It’s recommended to shop for new car insurance quotes at least once per year.
+It is recommended that you shop for new car insurance quotes at least once a year.
 However, it can also be beneficial to get new quotes after a big event or life change, like moving to a new city, getting married, buying a new car or adding a teen to your policy.

 Methodology